CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

 9. Christmas Lane Kaneohe

 If you happen to be in the Kaneohe area one eve, take a walk down Namoku Street, also known as Christmas Lane.
 Swing by the Starbucks in the shopping center right before and pick up a hot chocolate.
 You will feel the holiday spirit as you pass by the local families enjoying the lights with you.
-These neighbors really go at it as they are trying to compete with the one next door, and their displays are pretty dang funny.
+These neighbors go at it as they are trying to compete with the one next door, and their displays are pretty dang funny.

 10. Waikele Neighborhood Lights

 The word around town is this is the light show to see.
-Know as The Great Christmas Light Fight, the sky is the limit with these electric bills.
+Know as The Great Christmas Light Fight, and the sky is the limit with these electric bills.
 About 15 to 20 homes go at it each year with a crazy amount of lights and decorations.
 The streets will be pretty crowded on the weekends but not too bad on weekdays.
 If you happen to be staying in Ko Olina, then you need to make sure you stop by this area and take a walk down the streets.
 You can’t even drive down the road because of the foot traffic.
 Tag us with your photos at #oahuphototours

 If you have any questions about these topics, email Contact.